srjnm/csgo-weakspots/README.md

 * [csgo-overviews](https://github.com/zoidbergwill/csgo-overviews)

 # Limitations
-It is not optimized to provide multi-level heatmaps for maps like Nuke, Vertigo, etc.
+It is not optimized to provide multi-level spotmaps for maps like Nuke, Vertigo, etc.